Los Angeles Employment Lawyer for Wronged Employees in the Workplace

 • Federal Whistleblower Retaliation (OSHA): Often 30 to 180 days, depending on the statute involved.

-Statute of Limitations for Discrimination and Harassment Lawsuits
+Discrimination and Harassment Lawsuits

 • File with CRD (formerly DFEH): Within 3 years of the last incident.

-• Federal EEOC Filing: 180 days, or 300 days if CRD is cross-filing.
+• Federal EEOC Filing: 180 days, or 300 days if CRD is cross-filing

-Time Limits for Wage Disputes and Overtime Recovery Claims
+Wage Disputes and Overtime Recovery Claims

 Wage and hour claims each have strict deadlines.
 Common time limits include: